 Key features: Inventory management, warehouse management, reporting, and EDI and third-party logistics connections.

 Where NetSuite overshoots for SMBs with complexity and cost, Cin7 is purpose-built for that sweet spot.
-Both Cin7 products tackle inventory headaches by bringing orders, stock, and warehouse workflows into one connected system.
+Both Cin7 products tackle inventory headaches by bringing orders, stock, and warehouse workflows into one connected system—with over 700 integrations that keep your e-commerce, accounting, and fulfillment tools talking to each other in real time.
 You spend less time chasing data and more time shipping product.

 Pros